Propane vs. Electric Heating Cost and Maintenance Comparison

 Is It Worth It To Switch From Propane To Electric Heat?

 Unless you are installing or replacing a broken or old heating system, it may not be cost-effective to replace a functioning propane furnace with an electric one, though you may recoup your investment in the long run.
 There may be less expensive ways to improve energy efficiency and lower energy costs without completely replacing your system, such as installing a smart thermostat.
 If you have questions about making the switch to electric heating systems, contact your local One Hour Heating & Air Conditioning to get the answers you need.

 Need Help Choosing Between Propane and Electric Heat?

 There are many things to consider when comparing propane and electric heat.
 Don’t let the decision overwhelm you, contact One Hour Heating & Air Conditioning for a free consultation to help you determine which heating system is best for your situation.
-Call us at (800) 893-3523 or request an appointment online.
+Call our heating repair service today at (800) 893-3523 or request an appointment online.